 Producer price index of agricultural products: Reflects changes in prices (compared to annual average prices) paid to producers for agricultural products procured for processing or further sale, or sold directly to households for consumption (in the market).
 It excludes the value of direct exports and value of direct sales (between farmers) of animals and animal products.
 The indices have been calculated by the Laspeyres type formula weighted with the ratio of sales values in fix base.
-Rebasing are used every five years as follows: all years ending in 0 or 5 are considered as base years and switch in the third year following the calendar year (eg price indices based on 2015 were first applied in 2018, and base year 2020 expected to take place in 2023).
+Rebasing are used every five years as follows: all years ending in 0 or 5 are considered as base years and switch in the third year following the calendar year (eg price indices based on 2020 were first applied in 2023).
 The weights remain unchanged for 5 years.
 Price indices compared to the same period of the previous year are calculated from the fix based indices.

 Average producer prices:

 Input price index: Data on purchase price of fertilizers, pesticides, feeding-stuffs and veterinary products are collected from retailers and wholesalers.
-For obtaining weights the proportions of base year (2015) values (excluding the amount of VAT) of goods and services purchased by agricultural producers from retailers or wholesalers are used.
-Rebasing are used every five years as follows: all years ending in 0 or 5 are considered as base years and switch in the third year following the calendar year (eg price indices based on 2015 were first applied in 2018, and base year 2020 expected to take place in 2023).
+For obtaining weights the proportions of base year (2020) values (excluding the amount of VAT) of goods and services purchased by agricultural producers from retailers or wholesalers are used.
+Rebasing are used every five years as follows: all years ending in 0 or 5 are considered as base years and switch in the third year following the calendar year (eg price indices based on 2020 were first applied in 2023).
 The weights remain unchanged for 5 years.
 Price indices compared to the same period of the previous year are calculated from the fix based indices.
 According to the new methodology for the calculation of annual indices the quarterly price indices are not weighted any longer using the value of products sold during the year but the annual value weight is distributed equally over each quarter at product and product group level.

 Terms of trade: Terms of trade figure is calculated by dividing the output price index by the input price index.

-The monthly representative price observation concerns almost 1400 economic enterprises and nearly 6000 products.
+The representative price observation covers more than 1,200 economic units and 5,100 products monthly.
 The observed price, in case of domestic sale, is a basic price since 1994, excluding value added tax, and including price supplement belonging to turnover; in case of external trade turnover, it is a price at border parity converted into forint at the actual rate of exchange, valid on the day of fulfilment.

 Producer price index: a weighted average of price indices of domestic sales and export sales.